MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 ## MapFragment

 >This class represents the selection of the country to be considered with a map.
  When clicking on a marker of an entered country, the user is redirected to the last UI for the country details.
+If you keep the marker pressed for a longer time, it will be deleted.
  There are also vacation categories which are represented by buttons.
  By clicking on them, the user will be redirected to the appropriate list of countries.